 Jane Chen is Co-Founder of Eyre Writing Center.
 Originally from New York City, Jane worked with students on their writing on a pro bono basis for nearly a decade.
 Prior to EWC, she worked as a Senior Investment Analyst for various asset management firms in New York and Europe.
 Jane graduated from Harvard University cum laude as a History concentrator (with a focus in financial history and secondary in Economics) and a Blankfein Family Scholar in 2012.
 She previously attended the Trinity School in Manhattan.

 Prateek Kumar is co-Founder of Eyre Writing Center.
 Prateek has spent a decade in a number of hedge fund investing roles on Wall Street.
 He graduated from Harvard University in 2011 with a B.A.
 Magna cum laude in Economics and as a John Harvard Scholar.
 He previously attended Phillips Academy Andover, where he graduated as a President George H.W.
 Bush Scholar.
 He was also one of 75 students selected to attend the Research Science Institute at MIT and was awarded the Gold Congressional Award by the US Congress.

 Joanna Tan is a Partner at Eyre Writing Center.
-After graduating from the Harvard Kennedy School in 2016 with an MPA and prior joining EWC, Joanna worked as a management analyst in the areas of online education and e-commerce industries.
-A simultaneous interpreter by training, Joanna used to interpret for high-level international conferences including Beijing Olympic Games and Asia Security Summit: the Shangri-La Dialogue.
-She's also an alumna of Peking University and Beijing Foreign Studies University.
+Upon graduating from the Harvard Kennedy School in 2016 with an MPA and prior joining EWC, Joanna worked as a management analyst in online education and e-commerce industries.
+A simultaneous interpreter by training, Joanna used to interpret for high-level international conferences including the Beijing Olympic Games and the Asia Security Summit: the Shangri-La Dialogue.
+She's also a lawyer by training and an alumna of Peking University and Beijing Foreign Studies University.